 Note—People commonly use the word "virus" to denote any malicious threat against a computer.

 To protect your computer, do the following:

-- Keep your virus definitions up to date.
+Keep your virus definitions up to date.
 To be effective, antivirus software must be kept current.
 It's important to download the latest virus definitions when your antivirus software tells you to.
 If you find this to be a hassle, you can set up your software to do it automatically for you.
-(If you need the latest security updates, you can download them using the Intelligent Updater Tool.)
+To get the latest Norton updates run the LiveUpdate.
+If the update fails, use the Intelligent Updater Tool.)

 Run your antivirus software routinely.
 Again, if this is something you find to be a pain (or you just forget to do it), you can automate the task.